-The University AED (automated external defibrillator) Program provides oversight, management, and coordination for public access to critical life-saving emergency supplies found at seven of UConn’s campuses (Storrs, Depot, Avery Point, Downtown Hartford, Hartford Law, Stamford, and Waterbury).
+The University AED (automated external defibrillator) Program provides oversight, management, and coordination for public access to critical life-saving emergency supplies found at seven of UConn’s campuses (Storrs, Depot, Avery Point, Downtown Hartford, Hartford Law, Stamford, and Waterbury) as well as UConn Health.
 These supplies are located within marked cabinets in areas currently central to academic operations within the University.

 What’s in the box?

 Each cabinet contains elements critical to life-saving efforts in the event of cardiac arrest and/or uncontrolled bleeding.
 All of these items are intended to provide immediate first-aid by the general public, but do not take the place of professional emergency medical service intervention and critical care.
 911 must be called by the public immediately in all cases, to ensure the best possible outcome for survival.